WPFF

 WPFF FM 90.5 is an American radio station broadcasting a contemporary Christian format.
-Licensed to Sturgeon Bay, Wisconsin, United States, the station serves the Green Bay area.
+Licensed to Sturgeon Bay, Wisconsin, United States, the station serves the Green Bay area, transmitting 5 mi north of Sturgeon Bay from a transmitter at the corner of County Trunk Highway HH and Whitefish Bay Road.
 The station is owned by Educational Media Foundation and features the standard K-Love schedule.

 History

 WPFF was founded by Mark Schwarzbauer and operated through Family Educational Broadcasting with a broadcast largely provided by CCM.
 This format remained in place until just before his retirement in 2008.
 WPFF was sold to Bethesda Christian Broadcasting in December 2007.
 On October 23, 2013, it was announced that WPFF, WNLI and their associated translators would be sold to Educational Media Foundation, owners of the K-Love and Air1 Christian music networks.
 In mid-January 2014, the station announced that, with the sale to EMF closing, it would switch to K-Love, with sister station WNLI carrying Air1.
 The sale, at a price of $825,000, was completed on February 14, 2014.
 WNLI has since been sold to Suring, Wisconsin-based WRVM and now operates as a rebroadcaster of WRVM with calls WPVM.

 On January 8, 2020, WPCK (104.9), a former commercial station licensed to Denmark that was recently acquired by EMF from Cumulus Media, began to also carry K-Love, with both stations used to cover most of the market rather than being split among K-LOVE or Air1.